 Every office deals with bonuses on salary for various festivals and occasions.
 This bonus varies from employee to employee.
 It depends on employee activities and outputs sometimes.
 Every company calculates the percentage of bonuses for its statistical analysis.
 In Microsoft Excel, we can easily calculate bonus percentages even if the number of employees is huge.
 We can do this by studying how to calculate bonus percentages in Excel.
 In this article, we’ll discuss the step-by-step guide on how to calculate bonus percentage in Excel.

-4 Steps to Calculate Bonus Percentage in Excel
+How to Calculate Bonus Percentage in Excel: 4 Easy Steps

 Let’s say, we have a dataset based on the Salary and Bonus of some employees of a company in California to calculate the Bonus Percentage.
 The dataset is like this.